hamsoftug/hamsoftug.github.io/_posts/2018-09-30-why-I-am-starting-a-data-science-blog.md

 A personal blog, or at least one where I narrate my life, trips or thoughts, in a diary-like style.

 It's 2018, and there are definitely other tools which cover that already (*did anyone say Instagram?*).

+## The logistics

+This blog is (at least as of today) hosted alongside the rest of my personal website on [Github Pages](https://pages.github.com/).
+It uses [Jekyll](https://jekyllrb.com/) for simplicity when writing new posts.

+I have made the repository public and open-source.
+You can check it out over [here](https://github.com/alvarorobledo/alvarorobledo.com).

 ## Wrapping it up